JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “Franklin Blake,” said the old gentleman, “this is a very serious matter, in more respects than one.
 In my opinion, it concerns Rachel quite as nearly as it concerns you.
-Her extraordinary conduct is no mystery NOW.
+Her extraordinary conduct is no mystery _Now_.
 She believes you have stolen the Diamond.”

 I had shrunk from reasoning my own way fairly to that revolting conclusion.
 But it had forced itself on me, nevertheless.
 My resolution